By Stacy, Everything Shih Tzu October 11, 2022

 A camera can definitely help you see what exactly your dog is up to while you are away, and help you identify any symptoms of true separation anxiety.

-About 14% of dogs deal with actual separation anxiety, and this condition needs to be addressed in a certain way.
+About 14% of dogs suffer with actual separation anxiety, and this condition needs to be addressed in a certain way.

 Therefore, a camera is a great idea for being able to monitor your pup so you can get some answers and track her progress, but a camera is not likely to cure your pup of her anxiety.